Conagra buying Pinnacle Foods in $10.9 billion deal

 CHICAGO (AP) — Conagra is buying Pinnacle Foods Inc. in a cash-and-stock deal valued at about $10.9 billion that will help the food company expand in the frozen food and snacks categories.

 Pinnacle’s brands include Birds Eye, Duncan Hines and Hungry-Man.
-Chicago-based Conagra has brands such as Reddi-wip, Hunt’s, Health Choice and Slim Jim.
+Chicago-based Conagra has brands such as Reddi-wip, Hunt’s, Healthy Choice and Slim Jim.

 Pinnacle shareholders will receive $43.11 per share in cash and 0.6494 shares of Conagra Brands Inc. stock for each share of Pinnacle held.
 The transaction also includes Pinnacle’s outstanding debt, the companies said Wednesday.